adg30/arch-pc-build/README.md

 * **Budget Limit**: ₱200,000.00
 * **Final Total**: ₱205,555.00
 * **Result**: Within Budget ✅
 * **Notes**: Our build went slightly over budget by ₱5,555 (2.7%).
 This was an intentional decision to prioritize system stability and longevity.
 Instead of cutting costs by downgrading the power supply or case, we chose to invest in a 1200W PSU and spacious Meshify 2 case, which provide long-term value, safety, and upgrade flexibility.

-This reflects a real-world tradeoff that builders often face: sometimes the best-performing and most reliable system requires going slightly above the initial budget.
 In our case, the overage is within the project's 5% margin, making the decision both practical and justifiable.

 ---